 "I knew about waste water treatment from a regulator point of view and the course allowed me to see it from an operator and design point of view.
 It will make it easier to understand the pressures on the sites we visit."

 The course provides a basic understanding of the design and operation of unit processes in the treatment of domestic and industrial wastewaters and an introduction to recent developments and more advanced techniques in wastewater treatment.
 Delegates will acquire a deeper knowledge of the physical, chemical and biological principles in wastewater assessment and treatment.
 Basic analytical skills are developed through laboratory analysis of wastewater and sludge samples.

-Lectures / tutorials are usually in the mornings, except the day of the site visit when lectures / tutorials are in the afternoon following the mornings site visit.
+Lectures / tutorials are usually in the mornings.
 There are optional laboratory sessions on two afternoons.